Center for Countering Digital Hate

 The Center for Countering Digital Hate (CCDH), formerly Brixton Endeavors, is a British-American not-for-profit NGO company with offices in London and Washington, D.C. with the stated purpose of stopping the spread of online hate speech and disinformation.
-It campaigns to deplatform people that it believes promote hate or misinformation, and campaigns to restrict media organisations such as The Daily Wire from advertising.
+It was started by Dr. Siobhan Marie McAndrew, Kirsty Jean McNeill, Morgan James McSweeney and David Craig Roberts, and it campaigns to deplatform people that it believes promote hate or misinformation, and campaigns to restrict media organisations such as The Daily Wire from advertising.
 CCDH is a member of the Stop Hate For Profit coalition.

 According to public records, the organisation was incorporated in 2018 in London as Brixton Endeavours Limited.
 It changed its name to Center for Countering Digital Hate in August 2019.
 In 2021, its US office was registered as a nonprofit organisation in the United States.
 CCDH's current CEO is Imran Ahmed.

 Activities

 The CCDH has targeted social media platforms for what it says are insufficient efforts on their part to fight neo-Nazis and anti-vaccine advocates.

 The CCDH wrote an article asking Google to stop running advertisements for what the CCDH called "racist disinformation and conspiracies" relating to George Soros, claims that the U.S. National Institutes of Health funded the Wuhan Institute of Virology, and the veracity of climate change claims.
-Advertisements from American news site The Daily Wire were targeted by CCDH in a 2020 campaign.
+Advertisements from American news site The Daily Wire and other sources were targeted by CCDH in a 2021 campaign.